EleutherAI/pythia/README.md

 These indicies contain tokenized sequences of integers of size (None, 2049), where an integer corresponds to a unique token index.
 Note that documents are concatenated and saperated by an `EOD` token.
 Thus, each sample or batch may not start with an EOD token.
 During training, target tokens are left shifted by 1.
 Thus, a model of sequence length 2048 requires 2049 length sequences for training (For more info, refer to [this comment](https://github.com/EleutherAI/pythia/issues/123#issuecomment-1791136253))

-## Pythia Paper Replication
+### Pythia Paper Replication

-We provide further information for those interested in replicating our case studies performed in the Pythia suite paper in the `case-studies/` folder of this repository, being
+We provide further information for those interested in replicating the case studies performed in the Pythia suite paper in the `case-studies/` folder of this repository.
-* Memorization density over training
-* Intervention on pronoun frequencies in pretraining
-* Term frequency effects over training

-# Benchmark Scores
+## Benchmark Scores

 We also provide benchmark 0-shot and 5-shot results on a variety of NLP datasets:

+- ARC-challenge (`arc_challenge`)
+- ARC-easy (`arc_easy`)
+- BLiMP (`blimp_*`)
 - Lambada (`lambada_openai`)
+- LogiQA (`logiqa`)
-- Wikitext (`wikitext`)
+- MMLU (`hendrycksTest*`)
 - PiQA (`piqa`)
 - SciQ (`sciq`)
+- Wikitext (`wikitext`)
+- Winogrande (`winogrande`)
 - WSC (`wsc`)
-- Winogrande (`winogrande`)
-- ARC-challenge (`arc_challenge`)
-- ARC-easy (`arc_easy`)
-- LogiQA (`logiqa`)
-- BLiMP (`blimp_*`)
-- MMLU (`hendrycksTest*`)

-Evaluations were performed in GPT-NeoX using the [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), and are viewable by model and step at `evals/pythia-v1/*/*` in this repository.
+Evaluations were performed in GPT-NeoX using the [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) and are viewable by model and step at `evals/pythia-v1/*/*` in this repository. **Warning:** All evaluations were run using the **to-do** commit of the language model evaluation harness almost years ago and may not be reproducible by the current version.

-# Research Building on Pythia
+## Research Building on Pythia

-Our primary goal with the Pythia project is to enable research on interpretability and learning dynamics at EleutherAI and in the community writ large.
+Our primary goal with the Pythia project is to enable research on topics including interpretability and learning dynamics at EleutherAI and in the community writ large.
 Here we document select papers using our models, focusing on work that is uniquely empowered by the Pythia suite and would be less feasible or infeasible with models released by other organizations.
 For a larger list of papers citing Pythia, see [here](https://www.semanticscholar.org/paper/Pythia%3A-A-Suite-for-Analyzing-Large-Language-Models-Biderman-Schoelkopf/be55e8ec4213868db08f2c3168ae666001bea4b8#citing-papers).

-## Language model internals
+### Language model internals

 - Belrose, et al. "[Eliciting latent predictions from transformers with the tuned lens](https://arxiv.org/abs/2303.08112)." _arXiv preprint arXiv:2303.08112_ (2023). **EleutherAI Paper**
 - Brown, et al. "[Understanding the Inner Workings of Language Models Through Representation Dissimilarity](https://arxiv.org/abs/2310.14993)." _Conference on Empirical Methods in Natural Language Processing_ (2023).